 On the other hand, an immature relationship is characterized by neglect and self-absorbent behavior.

-While you can inspire people to change, it is not your job to try and change them.
+While learning how to be mature in a relationship, don’t forget that while you can inspire people to change, it is not your job to try and change them.

 Maturity understands that self-growth and change can occur only from within and that you can only change yourself.
 If your partner’s behavior affects your joy in the relationship, then it may be time to walk away.